On this page:

 3. Sign up for an account

-Click on "Join Existing Project" and enter "TryPowder" for the project name.
-Enter your personal information on the left and submit your request for an account.
-(We will not use SSH access for this activity, so you don’t need to upload an ssh key.
+Assuming you, or someone else from your group or organization, doesn’t already have a Powder project you can join, click on the "Create Project" option and fill in the form to create a new one.
+You will also fill out information for your personal account in the process.
+(Note: We will not use SSH access for this activity, so you don’t need to upload an ssh key.
 You can add an ssh key to your account later.)

 4. Log in